not-vibhu/flight-declaration-protocol-development/FlightDeclarationProtocol.md

 through a system boundary.
 This mechanism allows UTM Providers to satisfy proposed regulatory requirements to deliver this functionality, without requiring the UTM Provider to also publish contact data for its users.

-It is expected that this URL would resolve to an HTML Form for a human to complete.
+It is expected that this URL would resolve in a way that the operator can be reached.
+It is expected that the method of contact will depend on the jurisdiction and the URL could resolve to a phone call or SMS or other methods (e.g. in App screens).
 It is not expected that this URL would be shared with any of an interested party's users without some form of authentication and auditing.

 ## 6 Reliability & Scalability